theshka/visitorTracking/README.md

 ### What makes this script special?
 - It's more modern and complete than others I have seen around on Google/HotScripts.
 (SQLi, oop(ish?), etc...)
-- Self-contained class, No API keys to get, no files to include,  no need for a bunch of pages.
 - No bells or whistles, fully customiziable.